Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/4.time-fragment-ldes/README.md

 * `beta.json.ld` (250 items)
 * `epsilon.json.ld` (117 items)

 So, the total data set contains 617 items.
-We have [configured our LDES server](./env.time-fragment) deliberately to create fragments of 300 members to be able to easily test each scenario.
+We have [configured our LDES Server](./env.time-fragment) deliberately to create fragments of 300 members to be able to easily test each scenario.

-#### Restart containers between the scenarios
+#### Restart Containers Between the Scenarios
 All scenarios but the first use a **different subset** of the data set used for [testing synchronization](../3.synchronize-ldes/README.md).
 Therefore, to test the scenarios you need to stop and re-start all containers between them to ensure a clean environment:

 First stop the workflow as described [here](../../../support/workflow/README.md#stopping-a-workflow) and then restart the containers: